dstepanets/Fillit/README.md

 Simple backtracking was enough for this exercise.
 First, we count tetriminos and create the smallest map on which this number of 4-square pieces could theoretically fit.
 Then place them one by one, trying all combinations, and returning to the previous piece if the current one doesn't fit anywhere.

-Once we tried all pieces in all positions and haven't found the solution, we extend our map by one and start all over.
+Once we tried all the pieces in all positions and haven't found the solution, we extend our map by one and start all over.